MightyPirates/OpenComputers/src/main/resources/assets/opencomputers/doc/en_US/general/example.md

 ![This is another tooltip.](item:OpenComputers:item@23)

+some text directly above the item stack renderer to test spacing
 ![All the colors.](oredict:craftingPiston)
+some text directly below the item stack renderer to test spacing

 This is *italic
 over two* lines.
 But *this ... no *this is* **_bold italic_** *text*.